Skip to main content

 When random_text is enabled, you can use:

-These two parameters specify the range of text lengths.
+These two parameters allow you to specify the text length range.

 import numpy as np